MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/nf-ddraw-idirectdrawsurface7-setprivatedata.md

 DirectDraw does not manage the memory at <i>lpData</i>.
 If this buffer was dynamically allocated, the caller must free the memory.

-You must use <a href="/windows/desktop/api/libloaderapi/nf-libloaderapi-loadlibrarya">LoadLibrary</a> to explicitly link to Ddraw.dll and then use <a href="/windows/desktop/api/libloaderapi/nf-libloaderapi-getprocaddress">GetProcAddress</a> to access the  <b>SetPrivateData</b> method.

 ## -see-also